Converses for Secret Key Agreement and Secure Computing: Introduction

 OT between two parties is a mode of message transmission ``where the sender does not know whether the recipient actually received the information" \cite{Rab81}.
 In this paper, we consider the {\it one-of-two OT} problem \cite{EveGolLem85} where the first party observes two strings $K_0$ and $K_1$ of length $l$ each, and the second party seeks the value of the $B$th string, $B\in \{0,1\}$.
-The goal is to accomplish this task in such a manner that $B$ and $K_{\overline{B}}$ remain concealed, respectively, from the first and the second party.
+The goal is to accomplish this task in such a manner that $B$ and $K_{\overline{B}}$ remain concealed, respectively, from Party 1 and Party 2.
 This simply stated problem is at the heart of secure function computation as it is well-known \cite{Kil88} that any secure function computation task can be accomplished using the basic OT protocol repeatedly (for recent results on the complexity of secure function computation using OT, see \cite{BeiIshKumKus14}).
 Unfortunately, information theoretically secure OT is not feasible in the absence of additional resources.
-On the bright side, if the parties share a noisy communication channel or if they observe correlated randomness, OT can be accomplished (cf. \cite{CreKil88},\cite{AhlCsi13} \cite{NasWin08}).
+On the bright side, if the parties share a noisy communication channel or if they observe correlated randomness, OT can be accomplished (cf.~\cite{CreKil88, Cre97, AhlCsi13, NasWin08}).
 In this paper, we consider the latter case where, as an additional resource, the parties observe correlated RVs $X_1$ and $X_2$.
 Based on reduction arguments relating OT to SK agreement, we derive upper bounds on the length $l$ of OT that can be accomplished for given RVs $X_1, X_2$.
 The resulting bound is, in general, tighter than that obtained in \cite{WinWul12}.
-Furthermore, an application of our bound to the case of IID observations shows that the upper bound on the rate of OT length derived in \cite{NasWin08} and \cite{AhlCsi13} is strong, i.e., the bound holds even without requiring asymptotically perfect recovery.
+Furthermore, an application of our bound to the case of IID observations shows that the upper bound on the rate of OT length derived in \cite{NasWin08} and \cite{AhlCsi13}\footnote{The asymptotic bound in \cite{AhlCsi13} is a special case of a more general asymptotic bound in \cite{RaoPra14}, which is based on tension technique introduced in \cite{PraPra10}.
+It is not clear if our approach can derive a single-shot version of the general bound in \cite{RaoPra14}.} is strong, $i.e.$, the bound holds even without requiring asymptotically perfect recovery.

 We now turn to the BC problem, the first instance of which was introduced by Blum in \cite{Blu83} as the problem of flipping a coin over a telephone, when the parties do not trust each other.
 A bit commitment protocol has two phases.
 In the first phase the committing party generates a random bit string $K$, its ``coin flip''.
 Subsequently, the two parties communicate with each other, which ends the first phase.
 In the second phase, the committing party reveals $K$.
 A bit commitment protocol must forbid the committing party from cheating and changing $K$ in the second phase.
 As in the case of OT, information theoretically secure BC is not possible without additional resources.
 We consider a version where two parties observing correlated observations $X_1$ and $X_2$ want to implement information theoretically secure BC using interactive public communication.
 The goal is to maximize the length of the committed string $K$.
 By reducing SK agreement to BC, we derive an upper bound on BC length which improves upon the bound in \cite{RanTapWinWul11}.
 Furthermore, for the case of IID observations, we derive a strong converse for BC capacity; the latter is the maximum rate of BC length and was characterized in \cite{WinNasIma03}.